Texas Court Halts Scheduled Execution of Ramiro Gonzales on July 13, 2022

 In 2003, Ramiro Gonzales was in Bandera County jail awaiting transport to a prison, after being convicted of abducting and raping a woman.
 While waiting, Gonzales asked to speak with Sheriff James MacMillian.
 Gonzales told the Sheriff that he had information about Bridget Townsend, a teenager who had disappeared two years earlier.
 Initially, the Sheriff did not believe Gonzales, but when Gonzales offered to take the Sheriff to the location of Bridget’s body, the Sheriff became interested.

 Sitting in the passenger seat, Gonzales directed the Sheriff to a ranch where Gonzales lived with his family, but they did not stop at the ranch.
 They continued driving over jeep trails to a remote cedar-covered hillside.
 Gonzales, the Sheriff, and a jail administrator exited the vehicle.
-During the 100 yard walk to Bridgett’s remains, Gonzales described the jewelry she had been wearing, wear she had been standing when he shot her, and where he had put the body.
+During the 100-yard walk to Bridgett’s remains, Gonzales described the jewelry she had been wearing, where she had been standing when he shot her, and where he had put the body.
 A human skull, along with other bones, were found close to the location where Gonzales claimed to have shot her.
 The bones had been slightly scattered by wildlife.

 During the drive back to the jail, Gonzales gave conflicting stories about the night when Bridget was shot.
 Initially, Gonzales blamed the Mexican Mafia and Bridget’s boyfriend, Joe Leal, saying they hired him.
 Then he claimed that he and Joe had agreed to kill Bridget.
 The conflicting stories continued once they returned to the jail.
 Finally, Gonzales confessed that all his previous stories were lies and that he was solely responsible for Bridget’s death.
 This version, for which he gave a signed confession, matched the evidence that was discovered during the investigation.

 Joe Leal had been Gonzales’ drug dealer.
 On January 14, 2001, Gonzales had phoned Joe’s house to obtain more drugs.
 Bridget answered the phone, saying Joe was at work.
 Gonzales, knowing Bridget was at the house, decided to drive over and steal some cocaine.
 Gonzales pushed his way past Bridget after she answered the door.
-He continued to ignore Bridget while her stole between $150 and $500 in cash.
+He continued to ignore Bridget while he stole between $150 and $500 in cash.

 When Bridget began calling Joe, Gonzales dragged her into a bedroom and tied her up.
 He asked if Joe had any drugs in the house.
 When she responded negatively, he took her out to this truck, pausing to turn out the lights so that they would not be spotted.
 Gonzales drove back to the ranch, stopping to pick up his grandfather’s .243 caliber deer rifle.